More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `id`: Unique identifier of a module of a project under assembly.
    -  Attribute type: **Property**.
    -  Required
+-  `type`: NGSI Entity type.
+One of : `Module`.
+   -  Attribute type: **Property**.
+   -  Required
+-  `name`: Module name (name-project_module-name)
+   -  Attribute type: **Property**. [name](https://schema.org/name)
+   -  Optional
 -  `belongsToFurniture`: Identification of the assembly to which this module belongs
    -  Attribute type: **Relationship**.
    -  Required
--  `finishTime`: Saves date and time information when the finish button is pressed
+-  `startTime`: Saves date and time information when the start button is pressed
    -  Attribute type: **Property**.
    -  Optional
--  `name`: Module name (name-project_module-name)
-   -  Attribute type: **Property**. [name](https://schema.org/name)
-   -  Optional
--  `startTime`: Saves date and time information when the start button is pressed
+-  `finishTime`: Saves date and time information when the finish button is pressed
    -  Attribute type: **Property**.
    -  Optional